USDA Home Loans

 USDA Loans Continue to Provide a Path to Homeownership

-The need for USDA home mortgages remains prevalent in the United States.
-The program provides a path to homeownership for rural families that truly have no other way to make affordable homeownership a reality.
-The homeownership opportunities provided by USDA rural home loans continues to provide prosperity and creates thriving communities in the process.
+The need for USDA home mortgages remains prevalent in the U.S. The program provides a path to homeownership for rural families that truly have no other way to make affordable homeownership a reality.
+The homeownership opportunities provided by USDA rural home loans continue to provide prosperity and create thriving communities in the process.
 Improving the quality of life and establishing a path to homeownership is the ultimate goal of the USDA mortgage program.
 It is an essential part of our country’s efforts to provide decent and quality homes for rural Americans.

-A USDA rural home loan from CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, provides many benefits:
+A USDA rural home loan from CrossCountry Mortgage provides many benefits:

 - You may qualify for up to 100% financing.
 The loan amount may not exceed 100% of the home’s appraised value.